mailgun/documentation/source/user_manual.rst

 Mailgun automatically keeps track of every time a recipient complains that a message is spam.

-You can see when complaints happen in the Logs tab or see aggregate counters of complaints in the Tracking tab of the Control Panel.
+You can see when complaints happen in the ``Logs`` tab or see counters of complaints, aggregated by tags, in the ``Analytics`` tab of the Control Panel.
 In addition, you can be notified through a webhook or get the data programmatically through the :ref:`Events API <api-events>` or the :ref:`Complaints API <api-complaints>`.

 Email service providers ("ESPs") are very sensitive to users clicking on spam complaint buttons and it's important to monitor that activity to maintain a